holtzermann17/ethics-hccc-treatment/treatment.md

 - Evolutionary computing
 - Metacognition and ethical judgement - (maybe connect to the title here, and bring cognitive psychology to the discussion (behaviour))
 - Modelling ethics and cognition
-- Predictive Processing and Active Inference (bring embodiment to the discussion here)
+-Untitled-1 Predictive Processing and Active Inference (bring embodiment to the discussion here)
 - "Ethical AI": Notice that now that computers are involved, the way we think about ethics and so on is likely to change.

-# Case studies
+# Illustrations

-We can comment on, e.g.. *Mathematical creativity* and *Logseq and friends* (Zettlekasten method and second brains).
+We can comment on, e.g.. *Mathematical creativity* and *Logseq and friends* (Zettlekasten method and second brains), maybe also *Computational Creativity*.

+- use MC as an example on the ethical baggage - ACM community - creativity as AN/1 example
 - Machines Who Think: A Personal Inquiry into the History and Prospects of Artificial Intelligence
+- Ben Goetzel: 2 mindsets?
+AGI, Computational Neuroscience
+- Luis: program a bot that can teach me math / Nic FFT equation; process philosophy as a generalisation of this?

 ## Mathematical creativity

+They say that Gauss was the last person who knew all of mathematics.

+- David Hume on the problem of induction

 ### Section introduction: Objectives